 - SR-11 and SR-115 (Caltrans-operated highways).
 These roads are maintained by Caltrans and are considered to be in good condition.
 Because these are State operated facilities, they are not maintained by the County. - McDonald Road east of SR-111.
 McDonald Road is paved between SR-111 and Wiest Road.
-East of Wiest Road, McDonald Road is unpaved. - Simpson Road along a portion of the project frontage.
-Simpson road is unpaved along the project frontage. - East Highline Canal Road (IID-owned access road).
+East of Wiest Road, McDonald Road is unpaved. - Wiest Road.
+Wiest Road is a paved County road. - Simpson Road (east of Wiest Road)-along a portion of the project frontage.
+Simpson road Road is unpaved along the project frontage. - East Highline Canal Road (IID-owned access road).
 East Highline Canal Road is unpaved and the project Applicant is coordinating with the IID with respect to what improvements, if any, may be required by the IID to enable use of the project as a construction haul route.